-Like all good narratives, whether a novel, short story, or essay, this form should contain characters, a climax, and a resolution.
-The major characters are introduced in the introduction paragraph, the climax shared in the body paragraphs, and the resolution (or conclusion) offers a unique insight – a meditative reflection upon a lesson learned through the experience of one’s own life lens.
+Like all good narratives, whether a novel or a short story, this form should contain characters, a climax, and a resolution.
+The major characters are introduced in the introduction paragraph, the climax shared in the body paragraphs, and the resolution (or conclusion) offers a unique insight – a meditative reflection upon a lesson learned through the experience of one’s life lens.

 While many other essays follow the typical five paragraph format, the narrative essay enjoys much more freedom.

 An A-level narrative essay requires a student to outline, draft, and revise the story to ensure that it not only flows; but fully develops the main idea with specific details.
 Supporting all the ideas with the vivid example for real-life experience is a must, just like in an illustration essay.